timkay/csvuploader/README.md

 ### In-Memory Database

 The data is stored in sqlite3, chosen because it supports the ability to store a database either in-memory and persistent in the filesystem.
 For testing, the latter is used to store the database to the filesystem, so it can be viewed using the sqlite3 command line.
-The code automatically switches from in-memory to persistent when run in debug mode.
+The code automatically switches from in-memory to persistent when run in debug mode (currently determined by the existence of the `RENDER` environment variable).

 ### API